techiworld/techiworld.github.io/PCPL-electro.md

 {% endraw %}
 </code>
 </pre>
 {% include MyNote.html note_type="warning" span_note="warning: " text="Since only after setting Budget RFID cards, the program reads RFID card, the customer those who are not interested to set budget should enter 5 zeros.
 Or you have to assign a key like A, B, C , D, *, or # to skip the keypad reading on that key press and directly enter in to loop given above.
-You can do something like this:<br />
-`If key == "D":` <br />
-    `count = 6` <br />
+You can do something like this:<br />`If key == 'D':` <br />    `count = 6` <br />"%}
-"%}